astro/microvm.nix/doc/src/faq.md

 [❤ Sponsor](https://github.com/sponsors/astro)

-## Why build a kernel with a custom configuration?

-Hypervisors are not required to be able to load an initrd/initramfs.
-Therefore we start init from a virtio disk which requires virtio drivers to be built into the kernel statically.

-Because we are building our own kernel anyway, we've got the opportunity of adding more custom configuration that is optimized for common MicroVM use-cases.

-The **microvm.nix** project contains instructions for Github to build the `microvm-kernel` package every night and push the binary to Cachix.
-In order to use that binary cache, try running `nix build github:astro/microvm.nix#microvm-kernel` and answer the prompts.

 ## How to centralize logging with journald?

 That is possible without even requiring a network transport by just